Book of Kells: Origin

-The Abbey of Kells in Kells, County Meath had been founded, or refounded, from Iona Abbey, construction taking from 807 until the consecration of the church in 814.
+The Abbey of Kells in Kells, County Meath, had been founded, or refounded, from Iona Abbey, construction taking from 807 until the consecration of the church in 814.
 The manuscript's date and place of production have been subjects of considerable debate.
 Traditionally, the book was thought to have been created in the time of Columba, possibly even as the work of his own hands.
-This tradition has long been discredited on paleographic and stylistic grounds: most evidence points to a composition date c.
+This tradition has long been discredited on palaeographic and stylistic grounds: most evidence points to a composition date c.
 800, long after St. Columba's death in 597.
 The proposed dating in the 9th century coincides with Viking raids on Lindisfarne and Iona, which began c.
 793-794 and eventually dispersed the monks and their holy relics into Ireland and Scotland.
 There is another tradition, with some traction among Irish scholars, that suggests the manuscript was created for the 200th anniversary of the saint's death.
 Alternatively, as is thought possible for the Northumbrian Lindisfarne Gospels and also the St Cuthbert Gospel, both with Saint Cuthbert, it may have been produced to mark the "translation" or moving of Columba's remains into a shrine reliquary, which probably had taken place by the 750s.

 There are at least four competing theories about the manuscript's place of origin and time of completion.
 First, the book, or perhaps just the text, may have been created at Iona and then completed in Kells.
 Second, the book may have been produced entirely at Iona.
 Third, the manuscript may have been produced entirely in the scriptorium at Kells.
 Finally, it may have been the product of Dunkeld or another monastery in Pictish Scotland, though there is no actual evidence for this theory, especially considering the absence of any surviving manuscript from Pictland.
 Although the question of the exact location of the book's production will probably never be answered conclusively, the first theory, that it was begun at Iona and continued at Kells, is widely accepted.
 Regardless of which theory is true, it is certain that the Book of Kells was produced by Columban monks closely associated with the community at Iona.